Freekers/growatt_api_client/README.md

 ## Instructions:
  - If you don't have a Telegram bot yet, here's described how to get one (really easy): https://core.telegram.org/bots#6-botfather
  - Next, obtain your chat id as follows: https://stackoverflow.com/questions/31078710/how-to-obtain-telegram-chat-id-for-a-specific-user#37396871
- - Now, convert your Growatt's login password to an hash using the `hash_password` function, for example:  `hash_password("bla")` or use an online MD5 converter/encrypter.
- - Lastly, set your Username, Password Hash, Telegram API key and Telegram Chat ID in the script and you should be good to go!
-Call the script using `python3 growatt.py`
+ - Lastly, set your Username, Password, Telegram API key and Telegram Chat ID in the script and you should be good to go!
+Call the script using `python3 growatt.py` and you should receive the statistics of your solar panel via Telegram immediately.
  - You can schedule the script using crontab to retrieve automated reports.

 ## Synology specific: